jaspervd18/Pokedex/README.md

 Dokka is additionally used to help document and understand this application better.
 The Dokka [documentation](./documentation) can be found in the root of this repository.

 The documenatation can be best viewed from within Visual Studio Code with Live Server, for example.

+# Authentication

+There exists a Login Fragment which uses Auth0.
+Unfortunately there remains an unsolved mystery with so called 'production keys'.

+Because a simple Pokédex does not require any account/login/authentication function AND it is not required for the rubrics, the Login functionality remains but becomes obsolete.